All Models

 IRV and Voronoi: Illustrating Instant Runoff Ballot Counting ,,fold,,

 The model can be used to show several key ideas in voting theory, and it contributed to the development of SAVE in two different ways.
-It got me thinking about voting systems that iterate over successive rounds, and helped me realize that while any set of initial motions will always have a single best motion or a top cycle of motions, there is absolutely no guarantee that that best motion or any of the top cycle motion are good for more than a minority of the electorate. .
+It got me thinking about voting systems that iterate over successive rounds, and helped me realize that while any set of initial motions will always have a single best motion or a top cycle of motions, there is absolutely no guarantee that any of the motions on a given ballot are actually liked by more than a small minority of the electorate.

 These models were built to show the different levels of information content determined by the choice of model used to explore voting issues.
 The traditional choice has been preference profiles, and they are about the limit of what can be done easily without computers.
-There is a strict information hierarchy here, with tournaments at the bottom and spatial models at the top.
+There is a strict information hierarchy here, with tournaments having the least information and spatial models having the most.
 Any given spatial model will map to exactly one preference profile, and any given preference profile will map to exactly one tournament.
 Moreover, many different spatial models map to the same preference profile, and many different preference profiles map to the same tournament.
-There are constructive algorithms find a preference profile that maps to a given arbitrary tournament, and constructive algorithms to find a spatial model that maps to a given arbitrary preference profile.
+There are constructive algorithms to create a preference profile that maps to a given arbitrary tournament, and constructive algorithms to create a spatial model that maps to a given arbitrary preference profile.

-Preference Profiles encode the data to run definitive pair-wise simple majority elections and derive a unique tournament, along with vote counts and margins, for each win, tie, or loss, but provide no information about the relative strength of voter preferences, and only aggregate counts of preference orders.
+Preference Profiles encode linear preference orderings of labeled items, and the number of voters for each ordering.
+This data is used to run definitive pairwise simple majority elections and derive a unique tournament, along with vote counts and margins, for each win, tie, or loss, but provide no information about the relative strength of voter preferences, and only aggregate counts of preference orders.

-Spatial Models include individual voter ideals and the voter-specific metric functions used to calculate the subjective distance between a voter and any arbitrary motion, including motions that have not yet been proposed.
+Spatial Models encode individual voter ideals and the voter-specific metric functions used to calculate the subjective distance between a voter's ideal and any arbitrary motion, including motions that have not yet been proposed.
+The distances between a voter ideal and a set of motions are used to generate preference orders in which closer motions are preferred over those that are farther from the voter's ideal.

 The Three Serial Approval Vote Election models ,,fold,,

-After playing with the SAVE Basics model, I suggest looking at the non-SAVE explorables on Voter Metrics, and Aggregation.
+After playing with the SAVE Basics and Focus models, I suggest looking at the non-SAVE explorables on Voter Metrics, and Aggregation.
 That way you will have a better idea of how the voters calculate their preferences and how those individual voter preferences aggregate to determine better collective choices.

 SAVE Basics Using a Standard Euclidean Metric Function ,,fold,,

-This SAVE Focus explorable (to be) lets you take a closer look at focus selection, and get a sense of why I chose the rules that I did.
+The second, SAVE Focus explorable lets you take a closer look at focus selection, and get a sense of why I chose the rules that I did.
 At this time, I think I made a good choice for the focus selection rules, but maybe you can find a better set of rules that converges more quickly to the best available motion.

 SAVE Voters - Exploring Voter Behavior Possibilities ,,fold,,